-The popular heartburn medication known as “Zantac” is being pulled from pharmacy shelves due to concerns that the medication significantly increases the risk of contracting cancer.
+The popular heartburn medication known as “Zantac” has been pulled from pharmacy shelves due to concerns that the medication significantly increases the risk of contracting cancer.

 Start Your Free Consultation